unyt-org/uix/docs/manual/11 Style and Themes.md

 ```

 The `@style` decorator accepts a `CSSStylesheet` as a parameter.
-The best way to create this stylesheet is using the `Css` template function.
+The best way to create this stylesheet is using the `css` template function.

 ## Element-scoped styles